jdeath/CheckRoyalCaribbeanPrice/README.md

 # CheckRoyalCaribbeanPrice
-A bot that checks if you have cheapest price for beverage package, excursions, etc
+A bot that checks if you have cheapest price for beverage package, excursions, etc. Does not price out the actual cruise!

 # Install
 Download the files